mhilaire-lsv/mhilaire.github.io/README.md

                 <div class="post">
                     <h2 class="title">Research</h2>
                     <div class="entry">
-                        <p>I am a postdoc at <a href="https://liris.cnrs.fr/" >LIRIS</a>, in the research group <a href="https://liris.cnrs.fr/equipe/goal">GOAL</a>.
-I am currently working on parametric complexity in positional games as part of the ANR <a href="https://projet.liris.cnrs.fr/p-gase/index.html"/>P-GASE</a>.
+                        <p>I am a postdoc at <a href="https://liris.cnrs.fr/">LIRIS</a>, in the research group <a href="https://liris.cnrs.fr/equipe/goal">GOAL</a>.
+I am currently working on parametric complexity in positional games as part of the ANR <a href="https://projet.liris.cnrs.fr/p-gase/index.html">P-GASE</a>.
                         </p>
-                        <p> From September 2018 to December 2022, I was a PHD Student at <a href="https://ens-paris-saclay.fr/">ENS Paris-Saclay</a>, in the <a href="https://lmf.cnrs.fr/">Laboratoire M&eacute;thodes Formelles (LMF)</a> (previously <a href="http://www.lsv.fr/"/>LSV</a>), as a member of the team Verification and Synthesis of Complex Systems (VASCO).
+                        <p>From September 2018 to December 2022, I was a PHD Student at <a href="https://ens-paris-saclay.fr/">ENS Paris-Saclay</a>, in the <a href="https://lmf.cnrs.fr/">Laboratoire M&eacute;thodes Formelles (LMF)</a> (previously <a href="http://www.lsv.fr/"/>LSV</a>), as a member of the team Verification and Synthesis of Complex Systems (VASCO).
 I worked on reachability in Parametric Timed Automata under the supervision of <a href="https://www.uni-kassel.de/eecs/en/tiks/team/detailansicht?tx_ukpersons_personfunctiondetail%5BpersonFunction%5D=118&cHash=c59531be23b79bac603f6f96eda29c74">Stefan G&ouml;ller</a> and <a href="https://www.benedikt-bollig.org/">Benedikt Bollig</a>.
                         </p>
                         <p>
                         See my <a href="download/cv_fr.pdf">CV</a> and my <a href="https://theses.hal.science/tel-03964912v1/file/101620_HILAIRE_2022_archivage.pdf">PHD thesis</a>.